aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 I can't believe you're about to eat my tiny home.
+> 🥠 Never forget a friend.
+Especially if he owes you.

-Last update: Wed Jun 19 05:07:19 2024
+Last update: Thu Jun 20 05:07:07 2024

 ### Let's play! 🎮